androso/astro-gyoza/src/content/spec/projects.md

 ---
 title: Projects
-description: More projects coming soon!
+description: A collection of projects i've worked on in order of importance
 ---